nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Expected: The app should start with the default theme, window size and location.

 1. _{ more test cases …​ }_

+### Toggle the theme

+1. Toggle the theme

+    1. Test case: `toggle imposter` <br>
+       Expected: Theme changes to the `imposter` theme.

+    1. Test case: `toggle material` <br>
+       Expected: Theme changes to the `material` theme.

+    1. Test case: `toggle dark` <br>
+       Expected: Theme changes to the `dark` theme.

+    1. Test case: `toggle light` <br>
+       Expected: Theme changes to the `light` theme.

+    1. Test case: `toggle` <br>
+       Expected: Theme is not changed.
+Error details shown in the result display, with a result message saying `Invalid command format!...`

+    1. Test case: `toggle abc` <br>
+       Expected: Theme is not changed.
+Error details shown in the result display, with a result message saying `You may only toggle to supported themes. ...`

 ## **Appendix I: Effort**